Acute coronary syndrome

 You can take steps to prevent acute coronary syndrome or improve your symptoms.

-The same lifestyle changes that help reduce the symptoms of acute coronary syndrome can also help prevent it from happening in the first place.
-Eat a healthy diet, exercise most days of the week for at least 30 minutes each time, see your doctor regularly for checks of your blood pressure and cholesterol levels, and don't smoke.
+The same lifestyle changes that help reduce the symptoms of acute coronary syndrome also can help prevent it from happening in the first place.
+Eat a healthy diet, exercise most days of the week for at least 30 minutes each day, see your doctor regularly for checks of your blood pressure and cholesterol levels, and don't smoke.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.